TheoremReach/UnitySDK/README.md

 #### Download:

-Download and import the theoremreach-3.4.6.unitypackage into your Unity project as a custom package.
+Download and import the theoremreach-x.x.x.unitypackage into your Unity project as a custom package.

 ## Changelog
+#### 3.5.0
+- Fix mobile network issue with android sdk

 #### 3.4.7
 - Update Android and iOS SDK versions